 Lifestyle Habits That Affect Microbiome Health

 Chronic stress disrupts the gut-brain axis, altering gut motility, increasing intestinal permeability, and changing bacterial populations.
-Stress management through meditation, deep breathing, or gentle exercise supports gut health as much as dietary changes.
+Stress management through mindfulness, moderate exercise, or deep breathing supports gut health as meaningfully as dietary choices.

 Inadequate sleep disrupts circadian rhythms that regulate digestive function and microbiome composition.
-Aim for 7-9 hours of quality sleep nightly.
+Most adults benefit from 7–9 hours of quality sleep nightly.

-Overuse of antibiotics, while sometimes necessary, decimates both harmful and beneficial bacteria.
-When antibiotics become unavoidable, proactive probiotic supplementation during and after treatment helps minimize microbiome disruption.
+Antibiotic use, while sometimes medically necessary, significantly reduces both harmful and beneficial bacteria.
+When antibiotics are unavoidable, proactive probiotic use during and after treatment may help minimize microbiome disruption, though timing and strain selection matter; discuss options with your doctor.

 Excessive alcohol consumption damages the gut lining and alters bacterial balance.
-Moderation, defined as no more than one drink daily for women, two for men, minimizes these effects.
+Moderation, generally defined as no more than one drink daily for women and two for men, minimizes these effects.

 Simple Weekly Meal Plan Featuring the 6 Best Foods